 The rear end of the Safdarjung Tomb holds a direct view to Jangli Mahal which earlier used to showcase pictures and paintings from history but now is closed for tourists.
 I completely understand why many tourists as many give it a pass as the only people found there were either a group of friends targeting photography or couples looking for a quiet place.
-Well, none was the reason for me to visit one of the renowned monuments of medieval period in India!!
+Well, none was the reason for me to visit one of the renowned monuments of the medieval period in India!!

 Although I was a tad disappointed considering my perception of the Humayun Tomb, the kind of restoration the later have received while this has not!!
 The wreckage of the Safdarjung Tomb building is indubitably out in open with little evidence of reclamation work.
 One of the greatest historical places in Delhi and yet the water canals are deprived of water and dried up!!
 I got talking to a security personnel wherein he told me that rehabilitation is in progress.. no matter how slowly & steadily, more due to lack of funds from the government.
 It actually saddened me to see such an architectural gem and one the prominent historical monuments in Delhi is brought down to almost ruins while the other monuments are given ultra priority!!

 Safdarjung is also a known name in Delhi for its historical and now a VIP airport – Safdarjung airport.
 Considering the Safdarjung airport was an important airport set up during the British rule in India used as a major transport media while the WWII, the Safdarjung airport is still a landmark in Delhi.